iammanishmaker/Recipe-finder/README.md

 ## 📚 Learnings & Gratitude:

-From React.createElement to Redux-toolkit, this journey taught me invaluable lessons. 📚 Huge thanks to Akshay Saini 🚀 for his insightful "Namaste React" course, covering advanced topics with live projects.
-Highly recommend! 👍
+From React.createElement to Redux-toolkit, this journey taught me invaluable lessons.

 ### Topics Covered: